 - Complexity is an inferior choice for first-time investors.

-Top 7 Best Crypto for Beginners
+Top 7 Best Cryptos for Beginners

 1. Bitcoin (BTC): The foundation of crypto